System Description¶

 Power Stage¶

 A three-phase inverter that drives the motor under test from the DC bus.
-In Phase 1 the power stage is provided by an off-the-shelf evaluation board; the specific board is an open decision (see DEC_001).
+In Phase 1 the power stage is provided by an off-the-shelf evaluation board; the specific board is an open decision.
 It is replaced by a custom PCB in Phase 3 (MIL_070).
 Key properties:

 Open items: